HabitatMap/AirCasting/README.md

 ### Branching strategy

-- `master` is stable code, which automatically deployes to `aircasting.habitatmap.org`.
+- `master` is stable code, which automatically deploys to `aircasting.habitatmap.org`.
 If you're setting up your own copy of Aircasting use this branch.

 ### Prerequisite: Debian / Ubuntu